 3. Black Russian

-If you’re on the hunt for budget cocktail recipes, then you must try the Black Russian.
-With just a couple of rocks, a splash of coffee liqueur, and a glug of vodka, the Black Russian is born.
+If you’re on the hunt for cheap cocktail recipes, then you must try the Black Russian.
+With just a couple of rocks, a splash of coffee liqueur, and a glug of vodka the Black Russian is born.
 It’s rich and sweet with a vodka bite that will have you coming back sip after sip.
 If you have some cream, you can add a splash and convert it to a White Russian.

 4. Malibu Sunset